terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 ### **[3b Projects](https://ziptieai.com/3.3-ai-projects/) describes practical apps**

-where the external agent integrates AI capabilities into main system (enterprise SW like Slack).
-Its not simple or easy, because AI is a hack whos outputs are unpredictable that is unpredictable.
+where the external agent integrates AI capabilities into the main system (enterprise SW like Slack).
+Its not simple or easy, because AI is a hack whos outputs are unpredictable that is unpredictable. **IF AI HAD REAL INTELLIGENCE, YOU WOULD JUST CONNECT IT TO TARGET SYSTEMS AND DONE**.
-IF AI HAD REAL INTELLIGENCE, YOU WOULD JUST CONNECT IT TO TARGET SYSTEMS AND DONE.
-The AI  gurus who tell you AI has emotions, will surpass human intelligence, etc, all know that what they are saying is false.
-They totally understand the limitations (and the money to be made from those who dont understand).

 <img src="/assets/hack-05.png" alt="drones" width="75%">